Radiation therapy uses high-energy rays or particles thereof to destroy malignant cells. radiotherapy forbreast cancer administered:

 - anthracyclines such as doxorubicin (Adriamycin);

 - taxanes - paclitaxel (Taxol).

-When radiation therapy for breast cancer is not used?
+When radiation therapy is not used in breast cancer?

 Impossible to carry out this type of treatment in connection with certain medical conditions:

 - Diseases that increase the chance of unwanted effects of therapy - systemic lupus erythematosus, scleroderma.